IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 ```

 ### `AirlineId`
-For this column essentially there are to checks to verify:
+For this column, essentially, there are two checks to verify:
-> All values in columns `AirlineID` are not null.
+> All values in column `AirlineID` are not null.
 > All values in column `AirlineID` match `Code` in `L_AIRLINE_ID` table, etc.

-But because we joined `L_AIRLINE_ID` table preliminary with adding new column `AirlineCode` to check foreign key, all is left to do is to verify that foreign key is not null.
+But because we joined `L_AIRLINE_ID` table preliminarily by adding a new column `AirlineCode` to check the foreign key, all that is left to do is to verify that the foreign key is not null.
 Pandera does this job for us by specifying columns with `nullable=False` parameter:
 ```python
 def create_airline_code_column() -> pa.Column: